 Average Acupuncturist’s Salary: The Story Behind the Numbers

-We’ll provide some average acupuncturist salaries in a moment.
-But if you’re really trying to gain a fuller understanding of acupuncture as a career, you’ll also want to take into account other important information.
+In addition, if you’re really trying to gain a fuller understanding of acupuncture as a career, you’ll also want to take into account other important information.

 According to Jessica Frier, DAOM, Program Chair and Assistant Professor of Acupuncture and Chinese Medicine at Northwestern Health Sciences University (NWHSU), “This is a great time to join the acupuncture profession.”